 to be feared above all those who are around him?

-8 Lord, God of Armies, who is a mighty one, like you?
+8 Lord, God of Hosts, who is a mighty one, like you?

 Lord, your faithfulness is around you.